vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   chapter_number (numeric): Number of the chapter the video belongs to
 -   chapter_id (string): Id of the chapter the video belongs to

-Available for the video that is an episode of some series or program:
+Available for the video that is an episode of some series or programme:

--   series (string): Title of the series or program the video episode belongs to
+-   series (string): Title of the series or programme the video episode belongs to
--   series_id (string): Id of the series or program the video episode belongs to
 -   season (string): Title of the season the video episode belongs to
 -   season_number (numeric): Number of the season the video episode